Deir ez-Zor: Partial ISIS takeover (2014–2017)

-By the beginning of 2014, ISIS announced the annexation of the city after ousting the FSA and a detachment of Syrian Armed Forces remained besieged in a small section of Deir Ez-Zor.
-The Deir Ez Zor district remained one of the few Syrian Government strongholds in eastern Syria for more than two years.
+By the beginning of 2014, ISIS announced the annexation of the city after ousting the FSA and a detachment of Syrian Armed Forces remained besieged in a small section of Deir ez-Zor.
+The Deir ez-Zor district remained one of the few Syrian Government strongholds in eastern Syria for more than two years.

 ISIS militants launched an offensive in May 2015, capturing Palmyra and cutting off the remaining supply line to Deir ez-Zor.
 The city was then effectively under siege by ISIS, leaving supplies to be solely delivered by transport helicopters.
-ISIS attempted to stop the supplies by attacking the Deir Ez-Zor Airbase daily.
+ISIS militants attempted to stop the supplies for besieged Syrian soldiers by attacking the Deir ez-Zor Airbase daily.
 However, their attempts failed due to the presence of the elite Republican Guards of the 104th Airborne Brigade led by Brigadier General Issam Zahreddine.

 From 10 April 2016 to 31 August 2017, the World Food Programme supplied the city with food and essential relief items through a high-altitude airdrop service.
-With a Russian contracted Il-76 aircraft and parachute systems provided by Canada, the US, and Russia, a total of 8015 pallets with an average weight of 754 kg were dropped into the besieged city of Deir-Ez-Zor.
-Three hundred nine flights were performed during the operational period.
+With a Russian contracted Il-76 aircraft and parachute systems provided by Canada, the US, and Russia, a total of 8015 pallets with an average weight of 754 kg were dropped into the besieged city of Deir ez-Zor.
+309 flights were performed during the operational period.